-Most primers designed for prepping vehicles like cars and trucks has a runnier consistency.
+Most primers designed for prepping vehicles like cars and trucks have a runnier consistency.

-Also, remember that if you already have varnish, stain, laminate, or veneer on your cabinets, automotive primer paints would not adhere very well on them.
+Also, if you already have varnish, stain, laminate, or veneer on your cabinets, automotive primer paints would not adhere very well to them.

 4- They are more toxic